 The WPF Theme Designer UI consists of the following windows.

-The Navigation Window allows you to locate (using built-in search) and select the required control/demo module to preview.
+The Navigation Window allows you to locate (using built-in search) and select a control to preview.
 The following image displays the search results for the 'menu' query in preview mode.
-To learn more, visit the Preview and Navigation Windows page.

-The Preview Window displays the selected controls/demo modules live preview with the edited theme applied.
+The Preview Window displays the selected controls live preview with your theme applied.

 You can enable the touch version of the theme using the TouchMode button on the ribbon.
-If you need to restore the default state of the preview or demo, use the Reload Preview button in the ribbon.
+Use the ribbon's Reload Preview button to restore the default state of the preview.

-The Color Wheel window allows you to easily edit theme colors using a color wheel.
-The Color Wheel can also organize colors by hue or RGB distance into the specified number of groups, so that you can customize color parameters for these entire groups instead of doing this for multiple individual colors.
+The Color Wheel window allows you to edit theme colors using a color wheel.
+The Color Wheel organizes colors by hue or RGB distance into the specified number of groups.
+This feature allows you to customize color parameters for entire groups instead of doing this for multiple individual colors.